quezadasubiabre/people_tracker_cpp/README.md

 Here is used OPENCV C++ framework to develop a people tracker.
 Each N frames is used an object detector for detect people in the frame (YOLO V3) and  a multitracking algorithm is applied by N-1 frames between.

-For download the weights and YOLO model:
+For download the weights and YOLO model  from darknet:

 ```
 sudo chmod a+x getModels.sh